huydd79/conjur-ocp.local-lab/README.md

 Thanks and kudos to @Joe Tan (joe.tan@cyberark.com) for the detail of installing and configuration guide at https://github.com/joetanx

-### Video on step by step setting up this LAB is at https://youtu.be/qiXBtv5R1z4
+### Video on step by step setting up this LAB is at [[https://TODO-VIDEO]]

 # PART I: SETING UP ENVIRONMENT
 # 1.1.
 LAB Prerequisites
 - ESXI server or VMWorkstation to create standalone lab VM as below:
   - 12GB RAM (minimum), recommended 16GB
-  - 2 vCore CPU
+  - 4 vCore CPU
-  - 60GB HDD
+  - 120GB HDD
   - CentOS Stream 9 base OS (Minimal Install)
-    - Hostname: k8s.demo.local
+    - Hostname: ocp.demo.local
-    - LAN IP (eg 172.16.100.109/24)
+    - LAN IP (eg 172.16.100.14/24)
-    - Internet connection to do yum updating and packages installation
+    - Internet connection to do os updating and packages installation
 - Conjur appliance images & utilities:
   - Contact CyberArk local representative for following images and tools
-    - conjur-appliance-Rls-12.7.tar.gz
+    - conjur-appliance-Rls-v13.1.0.tar.gz
-    - conjur-cli-rhel-8.tzr.gz
+    - conjur-cli-go_8.0.12_linux_386.tar.gz
   - CyberArk softwares and related tools can be downloaded at https://cyberark-customers.force.com/mplace/s/#software
+- Download Openshift Local installation package and pull secret
+  - Crc installation package for linux: https://console.redhat.com/openshift/create/local
+  - Download pull secret and save it to file pull-secret.txt

  *The IP addresses in this document are using from current lab environment.
-Please replace the **172.16.100.109** by your actual **VM IP**’s
+Please replace the **172.16.100.14** by your actual **VM IP**’s

 # 1.2.
 VMs Preparation
 ## **Step1.2.1: Preparing CentOS Stream 9**